yonidavidson/docs/v20.1/recommended-production-settings.md

 - To optimize for throughput, use larger nodes, up to 32 vCPUs.
 Based on internal testing results, 32 vCPUs is the sweet spot for OLTP workloads.
 For RAM, aim for a ratio of 2 GB per vCPU.

-    To increase throughput further, add more nodes to the cluster instead of increasing node size; higher vCPUs will have NUMA](https://en.wikipedia.org/wiki/Non-uniform_memory_access)(non-uniform memory access) implications.
+    To increase throughput further, add more nodes to the cluster instead of increasing node size; higher vCPUs will have [NUMA](https://en.wikipedia.org/wiki/Non-uniform_memory_access) (non-uniform memory access) implications.

 - To optimize for resiliency, use many smaller nodes (e.g., 4 vCPUs per node) instead of fewer larger ones.
 Recovery from a failed node is faster when data is spread across more nodes.